 Instead, let Joe and I help you peacefully end your marriage.

-And without destroying your health, life and emotional well-being.
+All without involving divorce attorneys.
+And without destroying your mental health, life and emotional well-being.